McAlester council approves agreement with Bird scooters - News Break

 The scooters have a 20-mile range and will not be restricted to downtown McAlester, city officials said.

-Bird charges $1 to start and a per-minute fee with averages around $5 per ride, the company states.
+Bird charges $1 per minute and averages $5 per ride, the company states.

 The app send a notification to the user when venturing into a restricted zone.